 |After 1 day…||You may be charged a late fee.
 Check your credit card agreement to find out how much this fee will cost.
 You may also lose any promotional financing offers, like reduced APRs.|

 |After 30 days…||Your credit score may drop.
 After 30 days, the credit card issuer can report your late payment to the credit bureaus.
 The issuer can continue to report a late payment every billing cycle.|

 |After 60 days…||Your penalty APR can be applied.
-Penalty APRs are typically capped at 29.99%, although it may be lower depending on your credit card issuer.
+Penalty APRs are typically capped at 29.99%.
 Your penalty APR is outlined in your credit card agreement.|

 |After 180 days…||Your account will close.
-However, you’re still responsible for the debt, which may be collected by the credit card issuer or a third-party debt collector.
+However, you’re still responsible for the debt, which may be collected by the credit card issuer or a third-party debt collection agency.
 Charge-offs stay on your credit report for up to seven years.|

 Budgeting for expenses on unemployment

 Unemployment can send you into financial survival mode.
 During this time, you may need to tighten the belt on your budget.
 Here are some budgeting strategies to consider:

 - Zero-based budgeting: This budget requires that you designate a purpose for every single dollar in your budget.
 So, if your unemployment benefits come out to $2,000 a month, you’ll need to budget all $2,000 with no money leftover at the end.

 - Spreadsheet budgeting: Creating a spreadsheet budget can help you keep an eye on every dollar you make and where it goes.
 While tracking every single purchase you make may sound tedious, this budgeting strategy could help you tightly manage your budget while unemployed.